anelson/linux_devbox/README.md

 Unfortunately there are some steps that it't not practical or possible to automate, or that I haven't figured out yet.
 They are recoreded here so I don't forget to do them:

 * The ansible scripts take care of installing `tmux` and pulling in the custom `.tmux.conf` I use, and `.tmux.conf` will automatically install `tpm`, the tmux plugin manager.
 However it's not obvious how to make it install the missing plugins automatically.
 To do that, start a `tmux` session and press `Ctrl-A` and then `I`.
 That will force tpm to install the missing plugins.
-* The vim plugin `YouCompleteMe` is a real pain in the ass.
-Start `vim` once to download the plugin, you'll probably get some error about the server shutting down, quite vim and then:

-      $ cd ~/.vim/plugged/YouCompleteMe
-      $ ./install.py --all

-  This will configure YCM with all possible completion options, probably including some languages you don't need.
-It's easier to pay this price once than to mess with it later.
-Note you may have to repeat this if YCM is updated sometime in the future.
-It's not ideal I know
 * Firefox and Chrome configs are not easily automated.
 Log into them using the respective login accounts and they will automatically configure the appropriate extensions and settings.
 * The `devuser.yml` playbook will download and "install" IntelliJ but it still needs some manual configuration:
   * Obviously you have to connect the JetBrains account to establish license entitlement to use Ultimate